MGeurts/genealogy/resources/markdown/help.md

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-012.webp" class="rounded" alt="Menu">

 Click on the <b>Profile</b> or <b>Family chart</b> button to see details about that person.
+Click on the name of the father or the mother to go that person.

 <hr />